Home insurance coverage in Lebanon illustrated by insurance policy documents, house keys, and fresh US dollars inside a modern Beirut apartment.

-For years, many Lebanese viewed home insurance as useless bank-requirement paperwork with no real value.
+For years, many Lebanese viewed home insurance as useless, bank-requirement paperwork with no real value.
 That perception was shaped by the Lollar crisis, frozen claims, and a deep trust deficit in the financial system.

 But since 2022, something fundamental has changed.

 Home insurance in Lebanon has largely shifted to a Fresh Dollar basis.
 When you pay your premium in fresh USD, valid policies now pay claims in fresh USD as well.
-In a country where infrastructure has collapsed electricity, water, and public safety home insurance has quietly become one of the most practical tools for protecting your remaining assets.

 More importantly, modern home insurance policies in Lebanon cover far more than fire and theft.
 Below are five coverages that consistently surprise homeowners and renters alike.

 A leaking pipe, overflowing tank, or cracked bathroom tile can destroy ceilings, furniture, and expensive finishes in the apartment below.
-What many people don’t realize is that you are legally responsible for damage caused to others, even if it was accidental.
+What many people don’t realize is that you are legally responsible for damage caused to others even if it was accidental.

 To understand how liability works under Lebanese insurance law, see our detailed guide on